seahyinghang8/asst3/cloud_readme.md

   7. Now you're ready to create a VM instance.
 Click on the button that says `Create Instance`.
 Fill out the form such that your cloud-based VM has the following properties:
        - Region us-west1 (Oregon)
-       - Type n1-highcpu-32 (32 vCPUs, 28.8 GB memory)
+       - Type n1-highcpu-32 (__32 vCPUs__, __28.8 GB__ memory)
-       - Ubuntu 18.04 LTS
+       - Ubuntu __18.04 LTS__
-       - At least a 20GB Standard persistent disk.
+       - At least a __20GB__ Standard persistent disk.

   8. Finally, click `Create`

 Now that you've created a VM instance on Google Cloud, you should be able to __SSH__ into to.
-2 ways to do so are to either use the `gcloud` command (which you can use it on your local console or on the Google Cloud shell) or to open it from the VM instance page (the one that shows a list of all your VM instances).
+2 ways to do so are to either open it from the VM instance page (the one that shows a list of all your VM instances) or use the `gcloud` command (which you can use it on your local console or on the Google Cloud shell).

 Once you've finally SSH'd into your VM instance, you need to do the following so that it's ready to run your programming assignment:

   1. Install the following programs using the `sudo apt-get installl` command:
-      - g++ (version >= 5.0)
+      - g++
       - git
       - make
       - your desired editor (emacs/vim)

   2. Git clone the assignment repo

-  3. Download the graph files from: `myth.stanford.edu:/afs/ir.stanford.edu/class/cs149/data/asst3_graphs/all_graphs.tgz`
+  3. Download the graph files from the class directory using the following command:

+      `scp YOURSUNETID@myth.stanford.edu:/afs/ir.stanford.edu/class/cs149/data/asst3_graphs/all_graphs.tgz .`

   4. Build and run the starter code as indicated by the assignment handout. __Note:__ you need to change  REF_LIB in the MakeFile's so that it points to the cloud reference binary.